History of tram and light rail transit systems by country: Asia

+Hong Kong

+Hong Kong Tramways is one of few countries in the world that still operates double-decker trams on one of the oldest tram networks in Hong Kong.
+Hong Kong also features the Light Rail (MTR) that opened in 1988.

+India

 Although tram systems were well-established in Asia at the start of the 20th century, they began a steady decline during the mid to late 1930s.
 The 1960s marked the end of the continent's dominance in public transportation, with most major systems closed and their equipment and rail sold for scrap; however, a number of systems continue to operate in the Russian Far East and Japan.
-Kolkata has Asia's oldest operating electric tram system which currently runs 6 routes, operating since 1902.
+Kolkata has Asia's oldest operating electric tram system which currently runs 3 routes, operating since 1902.
 There is rekindled interest in tram transport with surviving systems being upgraded and new systems being constructed.
 In China, several new systems have opened in the past few years with several more under construction.

+Japan

 The first Japanese tram line began in 1895 as the Kyoto Electric Railroad.
 The tram reached its zenith in 1932, when 82 rail companies operated 1479 km of track in 65 cities.
 Its popularity declined during the rest of the decade, a trend accelerated by the Pacific War, the occupation of Japan and the rebuilding years.
 Although many of the remaining tramways were shut down and dismantled in favor of auto, bus, and heavy rail service during the 1960s, A few tram systems remained in smaller Japanese cities.

 Europe

-Much tramway infrastructure was lost during the mid-20th century in many European cities, although not on the same scale as in other parts of the world (such as North America).
-Most of Eastern Europe retained tramway systems until recently, but some cities are reconsidering their transport priorities.
+The first city in Europe to adopt the tram was Paris, conversely it was also the first European capital to abolish its tram network.
+After Paris, cities like Geneva and The Hague followed, both these have maintained their tram system into the 21st century.
+Much of the tramway infrastructure was lost during the mid-20th century in many European cities, although not on the same scale as in other parts of the world (such as North America).
+Most of Eastern Europe retains their tramway systems, but some cities are reconsidering their transport priorities.
 Some Western European cities are rehabilitating, upgrading, expanding and reconstructing old tramway lines, and many Western European towns and cities are building new tram lines.